 Documentaries feed our curiosity – the best ones ask the questions about life we hadn’t thought to ask.
 It’s an art form known for presenting us with political arguments and stark facts.
 But the form has come a long way since the heyday of Michael Moore’s Bowling for Columbine in the 90s.
 Over the last two years, we’ve seen documentary makers attempting to use film as a means of celebration rather than simply as a campaigning tool.
-Here are six of the best documentaries to put you in a positive mood this Autumn.
+Here are six of the best documentaries to put you in a positive mood.

 A window into six lives, this documentary looks at ways in which people become part of the sea.
 Though each works differently in the water, they have striking similarities: their shared humility, seemingly grown from their respect for the ocean and appreciation of its power.
 The sea is a way of life, and in the case of Kim Werner, a spear fisher in Hawaii, it is survival – her means of putting food on the table.
 This film is visually beautiful, with stunning shots beneath and above the surface of the sea, moving all over the world to capture the colours of different waters.
 But it’s the people who make it so inspirational, living this extraordinary existence between land and sea; they take pleasure in what our planet has to offer, harnessing its natural resources at the same time as respecting them.